Account

 • 20% of the taxpayer’s taxable income minus net capital gains.

 Calculating the QBI deduction can be a challenge, even if your business’s income is relatively straightforward.
-The IRS provides responses to a series of FAQs designed to help taxpayers navigate the complexity of the QBI deduction, but sometimes it just makes sense to work with a tax professional.
-Rocket Lawyer can now match you with a tax pro who will get to know your business and understand your needs—all at half off a Rocket Lawyer annual membership.
-This is a valuable deal, especially for businesses that need both legal and tax services.
+The IRS provides some information designed to help taxpayers navigate the complexity of the QBI deduction, but sometimes it just makes sense to work with a tax professional.

 Are there strategies I can use to reduce my income below the QBID threshold amount?